StarOneCRM/StarOneCRM/README.md

 <details>
 <summary>Day 19 (10-01-25)</summary>
- Added variables `isFormFilled`, `isFormValidated`, and `Token` to validate student accounts.
-Implemented functionality to ensure only admins can validate and allow students to update their accounts.
+ Added variables `isFormFilled`, `isFormValidated`, and `Token` to validate user accounts.
+Implemented functionality to ensure only admins can validate and allow users to update their accounts.
 Tested on Azure and demonstrated to the team lead.
 </details>

 <details>